 The Virginia Tech women’s soccer team calls Thompson Field its home.
 Located across from Lane Stadium, the Hokies’ football home, Thompson Field was completed in the fall of 2003 and dedicated in 2008 in the name of Sandra D. Thompson, a longtime supporter of women’s athletics at Virginia Tech.
 The complex also serves as the home for the Tech men’s soccer team and the lacrosse team.

-In 2008, the Hokies topped two top-10 ACC foes as they downed in-state rival No.8 Virginia 1-0 and No. 11 Duke by the same score, both at Thompson Field, on their way to their second ever NCAA Tournament appearance.
-The 2009 season was another remarkable one at home as the Hokies topped then-No. 1 North Carolina, while also setting a new home win streak record with seven consecutive wins on Thompson Field.
+In 2008, the Hokies topped two top-10 ACC foes, as they beat in-state rival No. 8 Virginia 1-0 and No. 11 Duke by the same score, both at Thompson Field, on their way to their second ever NCAA Tournament appearance.
+The 2009 season was another remarkable one at home as the Hokies topped No. 1 North Carolina, while also setting a new home win streak record with seven consecutive wins at Thompson Field.

 The facility features a bluegrass playing surface and measures approximately 75 by 120 yards.
 It is equipped with an underground irrigation system and a drainage system that allows for the field to be ready for play quickly following rainstorms.
 The complex also features a wireless scoreboard, and a permanent Hubbell lighting system allows for night games.